UT-Computational-NE/progression_problems/docs/source/progression_problems/TRIGA/NETL/system_specifications.rst

 and Pneumatic Sample Transit tubes, but these are not included in the current progression problem definitions.

-!!!!!!!!NEED TO USE BETTER CORE DIAGRAM WITH NUMBERING CONSISTENT WITH MCNP MODEL!!!!!

 .. table:: Reserved Core Locations
    :name: reserved-core-locations